rubenssohn/SEAMLESS_ZOOM/README.md

 This project is associated with a technique proposed in the paper *Time-Order Map for Seamless Zooming between Process Models and Process Instances* by *Christoffer Rubensson* and *Jan Mendling*, which will be presented at the *7th international conference on process mining (ICPM)*, October 20-24, in Montevideo, Uruguay, and later published as an *IEEE Computational Intelligence Society* conference proceeding.

-Please note that this project will be further developed.
-Therefore, for those interested, the software version associated with the ICPM paper is available as a release under the name *Version 3.0 (ICPM camera-ready)*.
+> **Please note:** that this project will be further developed.
+Therefore, for those interested, the software version associated with the ICPM paper is available as a release under the name ***Version 3.0 (ICPM camera-ready)***.

 ---